mcgibbon/sympl/docs/computation.rst

     diagnostics = diagnostic_component(state)

-Instead of returning a new dictionary with the additional diagnostic quantities, a :py:class:``Diagnostic`` can update the state dictionary in-place with the new quantities.
+Instead of returning a new dictionary with the additional diagnostic quantities, a :py:class:`~sympl.Diagnostic` can update the state dictionary in-place with the new quantities.
 You do this like so:

 .. code-block:: python